 3. Prioritize Using the 4DX Framework

 - Focus on the Wildly Important.
-This is a limited number of critical and essential goals that your Deep Work hours should be reserved for.
+This is a limited number of critical and essential goals that your deep work hours should be reserved for.

 - Act on the Lead Measures.
 Two metrics are used when measuring your success: lag and lead measures.
 Lag measures are your output, such as how many blog posts you wrote today.
-Lead measure is the time spent engaged in a state of deep work, making progress toward your most important goals.
+Lead measures is the time spent engaged in a state of deep work, making progress toward your most important goals.

 - Keep a Compelling Scoreboard.
 Have a visible tracking system, such as Seinfeld’s “Don’t break the chain” productivity secret.